Best Violin Strings – Types of Violin Strings

 • Gut strings

 Now that you know the types of violin strings it will be easy for you to decide the one you want.
-Also, when you are deciding on your set of best violin strings, it is important to consider your playing ability.
+Also, when you are deciding on your set of best strings, it is important to consider your playing ability.

-When Should I Change my Violin Strings
+When To Change Violin Strings

-Getting a good violin is great but you need to know when to change the strings, although changing your strings depends on how often you play your violin.
+Getting a good violin is great but you need to know when to change the strings, although changing your strings depends on how often you play your instrument.
 If you don’t play your violin frequently then there wouldn’t be any need to change it.
 Now, some signs will tell you it is time to change your strings and those signs include.

 • Your string starts to feel less responsive, causing you to work harder to pull off certain bow techniques.
 This can make your performance less fun for the audience.